What is the Spinnerij?

 Walas began work in the Spinnerij Oosterveld in 2016.
 Initial efforts were to build comprehensive strategies, including Ecogrowth, for the community, physical environment and financial performance.
 The focus was to create space and community for promising entrepreneurs and appropriate, established businesses.
 Opportunities and concrete jobs for people with distance to the labour market were developed.
 Targets were set to improve the performance of the physical build environment while preserving its unique DNA and make the project financially sustainable.

 The community is still growing, with more tenants and opportunities on the way.
 Plans for physical improvements include an additional 650 solar panels and a mobility program for car sharing, a Biomass installation will generate sustainable heat, phase changing and cradle-to-cradle materials for heat release.
-Visit the website or contact us to schedule a visit to learn more.
+Visit the Spinnerij Oosterveld website or contact us to schedule a visit to learn more about this project.